Anchor DETR: Query Design for Transformer-Based Object Detection: Method

 \subsection{Row-Column Decoupled Attention}

 The transformer will cost a lot of GPU memory which may limit it using the high-resolution feature or other extensions.
 The Deformable Transformer~\cite{deformabledetr} can reduce memory cost but it will lead to random access of memory which may not be friendly for the hardware.
-There are also some attention modules~\cite{linformer,efficientattention} with linear complexity and will not lead to random access of memory.
-However, we find that these attention modules can not well deal with the DETR-like detectors.
+There are also some attention modules~\cite{luna,efficientattention} with linear complexity and will not lead to random access of memory.
+However, in our experiments, we find that these attention modules cannot well deal with the DETR-like detectors.
+It may be because the cross-attention in the DETR-like decoder is much difficult than the self-attention.

 In this paper, we propose the Row-Column Decoupled Attention (RCDA) which can not only decrease the memory burdens but also achieve similar or better performance than the standard attention in DETR.
 The main idea of the RCDA is to decouple the key feature $K_f\in \mathbb{R}^{H \times W\times C}$ to the row feature $K_{f,x}\in \mathbb{R}^{W\times C}$ and the column feature $K_{f,y}\in \mathbb{R}^{H\times C}$ by 1D global average pooling.
 Then we perform the row attention and the column attention successively.
+Without losing generality, we hypothesize $W\ge H$ and the RCDA can be formulated as: